-San Francisco, CA - The City
+San Francisco, California - The City

 San Francisco is a peninsula surrounded on three sides by water.
 It is said to be the crossroads to everywhere, with 16 million visitors every year.